MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/getattr-function.md

 ## Remarks

-To determine which attributes are set, use the  **And** operator to perform a[bitwise comparison](../../Glossary/vbe-glossary.md#bitwise-comparison) of the value returned by the **GetAttr** function and the value of the individual file attribute you want.
+To determine which attributes are set, use the  **And** operator to perform a [bitwise comparison](../../Glossary/vbe-glossary.md#bitwise-comparison) of the value returned by the **GetAttr** function and the value of the individual file attribute you want.
 If the result is not zero, that attribute is set for the named file.
 For example, the return value of the following **And** expression is zero if the Archive attribute is not set: